sverweij/dependency-cruiser/doc/options-reference.md

 command is mostly useful in combination with visualization output like _dot_ to keep the generated output to a manageable size.

+> [!tip]
-> :bulb: If you use this to get a high level overview of your dependencies, be sure
+> If you use this to get a high level overview of your dependencies, be sure
 > to check out the [archi](#archi) reporter.
 That's more flexible, while still
 > taking into account all your rules and dependencies.
 You can also consider the
 > [collapse](#collapse-summarize-to-folder-depth-or-pattern) option for this.